ship-armada/crowdfund/ARM_TOKEN.md

 **Treasury non-voting:** The ARM token contract hardcodes the treasury address (constructor parameter).
 Any call to `delegate()` from the treasury address reverts.
 This is a single-line check in the `delegate()` override, not a custom voting-unit calculation.
 The treasury can still transfer ARM (it's whitelisted) — it just cannot convert its balance into voting power.

 **Revenue-gated team/airdrop voting:** A single shared revenue-lock contract holds all team and airdrop ARM.
-As revenue milestones are reached, beneficiaries call `release()` to withdraw their unlocked percentage to their personal wallet.
-Only ARM in the personal wallet can be delegated — the lock contract itself has no `delegate()` function and no code path that calls `delegate()` on the ARM token.
+As revenue milestones are reached, beneficiaries call `release(delegatee)` to withdraw their unlocked percentage to their personal wallet.
+The lock contract atomically transfers ARM and calls `delegateOnBehalf(beneficiary, delegatee)` — mirroring the crowdfund `claim(delegate)` pattern.
+All released ARM enters circulation delegated.
+The lock contract itself has no standalone `delegate()` call path — unreleased ARM remains structurally vote-inert.

 This means:
 - At $0 revenue: all team/airdrop ARM sits in lock contracts → zero voting power